kcudding/ecotheory.github.io/teach/652modelselecttext.md

----
-title: Model Selection
-author: Kim Cuddington
-date: 01.02.23
-fontsize:  10 pt
----

-## 1. How do we tell which model to use for our data?
+## Model Selection: How do we tell which model to use for our data?
 We have introduced several models to describe how population size may change over time.
 If we have several candidate models and no *a priori* reason to assume one is better than the others, we can use population data to determine which model is best.
 For example, you may have reason to believe your population has density-dependent growth rates, but we introduced a couple of density-dependent models, which one should we choose?

 ![Examples of functions that describe the effects of different types density dependence on per capita growth rates ](densdepfunc.png){width=80%}

-### Example: Model selection with the Bay Checkerspot data
+#### Example: Model selection with the Bay Checkerspot data
 Let's use some data from Harrison's (1991) famous paper testing whether there were multiple populations or a single population of the Bay Checkerspot butterfly.
 In order to test her hypotheses, Dr. Harrison used 20 years of mark recapture data that was used to estimate the number of female butterflies in each year.

 ![Estimated number of female Bay Checkerspot butterflies from mark recapture data (Harrison at al. 1991)](baycheckertime.jpeg){ width=50% }